Moonpig/tech-test-dotnet-backend/readme.md

 	- if, else statement is missing curly braces for the else section.
 These have been added.

+	- 'using' imports changed to reference the full namespaces of the functionality being imported.

 Q2.
 What best practices have you used while implementing your solution?

 Q3.
 What further steps would you take to improve the solution given more time?